Project graphic: a square frame in red, one side is at an angle to suggest an opening

 Right now:

-I’m currently collaborating with Liza Sylvestre and Christopher Robert Jones of Crip* on the Blue Description Project (BDP).
+I’m currently (in 2023-24) collaborating with Liza Sylvestre and Christopher Robert Jones of Crip* on the Blue Description Project (BDP).
 Invested in a cripistemological (a portmanteau of ‘crip’ and ‘epistemological’) creative-critical framework where Disabled/Crip epistemologies function methodologically rather than as mere subject matter, the Blue Description Project engages Derek Jarman's Blue (1993) via expanded and critical accessibility.

 Recently: